 Ideally, your helmet should fit snugly and sit flat on your head but not feel too tight.
 You should also ensure the helmet does not obstruct your line of sight up the wall.

 Stepping foot on a wall without climbing shoes is unheard of.
 They are as closely related to climbing as the racket is to tennis.
 In short, there is no rock climbing without them.

-Beginner shoes are relatively flat, with intermediate shoes being slightly arched, and advanced or ‘aggressive’ shoes arched further still.
-In fact, advanced climbing shoes are so uncomfortable for general use that it’s common to see climbers taking their shoes off as soon as they’re off the wall.
+Beginner shoes are relatively flat, with intermediate shoes slightly arched and advanced or ‘aggressive’ shoes arched further still.
+Advanced climbing shoes are so uncomfortable for general use that it’s common to see climbers taking their shoes off as soon as they’re off the wall.

 When weighing up a pair of climbing shoes, it’s important to try them on and test them out—more than with any other type of shoe.
-You need to make sure the shoe is suitable for your foot shape.
+It would help if you ensured the shoe was suitable for your foot shape.

 You should also bear in mind that traditional sizing is most likely redundant when choosing a climbing shoe, as you’ll probably be looking for something at least a size smaller than your usual trainers.

-Just make sure whatever bag you get is wide enough to fit your hand, suitable for the type of chalk you’re using, and tailored to the length of your climb.
+Make sure whatever bag you get is wide enough to fit your hand, suitable for the type of chalk you’re using and tailored to the length of your climb.
 A cylindrical bag is ideal for longer climbs, whereas a tapered bag is best suited to shorter routes.

 Now you have the chalk bag, you’re going to need some chalk.

 As with climbing shoes, it’s unthinkable for rock climbers to climb without chalk.
 As with the chalk powerlifters and gymnasts use, chalk is used in climbing to increase grip and friction on the surface of your hand by drying sweat and other moisture.